Dora wears a blue corner to corner crochet poncho with one hand on hip.

 I have.
 Quite a lot actually but I’ll keep it relevant, for now at least!
 The first time of note was about 2007 and involved some pretty poor decision making in a hairdresser (think lego head).
 My kindly friends likened me to an exploring cartoon character and my alter ego, Dora was born (the nickname outlasted the haircut).

-Next came the point in late 2012 when I underwent hip replacement and reconstruction surgery.
 During the long and mostly horizontal recovery, my love for Instagram began to flourish.
 I had joined the platform as @doraexplored in 2011 but mainly just for the fun effects and picture frames.

-As I began to follow more people, I discovered crochet and a whole world of beauty and creativity that I had no previous experience of.
 I came across the work of some wonderful crochet accounts and decided I wanted to learn to create beautiful things too.
 I was stuck on the sofa for months, so figured I should make the most of the time.
-Let’s remember this was when Netflix still sent you DVDs in the post!
-So after ordering a kid’s beginners kit from Amazon, I picked up a crochet hook for the first time.

-My addiction was born!
+My fascination was born!

-The final moment was more of a series of small signs from the universe than a damascene epiphany.
 I was in a job I enjoyed, but had been doing a long time.
 2016 was a hugely challenging year from a personal perspective (not to mention the political upheaval).
 I could feel the need for change rising up within me like I had never experienced before.

-At some point I just knew, in my bones, that we only get one go around on this plane of existence and there is no excuse not to spend your life doing what you love.
 Well actually there are lots of excuses.
 We make them every single day, but thats all they are.
 The truth is that they mostly just mask our fear or failure / rejection / humiliation blah blah blah.
-There is an amazing Ted Talk about this here which puts it better than I ever could (and will make you laugh at the same time!).

 I’ve always read a lot of inspirational books, books on psychology and philosophy, self-help books, books about finding purpose and books saying Fuck-it a lot.
-Clearly some of their content stuck!
+Clearly some of their content stuck.

-I am not naturally a brave person, but the voice in my head telling me to break-out and make a change, kept on patiently but persistently urging me to trust the universe and somehow managed to reassure me that jumping into a void was a completely safe and sensible thing to do, regardless of how scary my monkey brain insisted it was.
+Patiently but persistently it urged me to trust the universe and somehow managed to reassure me that jumping into a void was a completely safe and sensible thing to do, regardless of how scary my monkey brain insisted it was.

-So in summer 2017 I left my safe, well paid corporate job (*sigh’s at the distant memory of pensions, private healthcare, and annual bonuses*) and Dora Does burst into existence.
+So in summer 2017 I left my safe, well paid corporate job (*sigh’s at the distant memory of pensions, private healthcare, and annual bonuses*) with absolutely no plan.

-Initially I started Dora Does, and Doralosophy (my blog) to share my crochet designs, tip, tricks and tutorials.
 I always knew I wanted to involve my take on the world – my Doralosophy – to share my world view, my ideas, trivial and important, about life the universe and everything on top of the crochet love.
-(I’m not sure if that makes me an enthusiast or a narcissist but it is all written with the intention of sharing ideas which have helped me in the hope they will help you too)
+I’m not sure if that makes me an enthusiast or a narcissist but it is all written with the intention of sharing ideas which have helped me in the hope they will help you too.

 Crochet makes such a good metaphor for so many life experiences that talking about crochet, wellbeing and mental health just seemed to happen very naturally.
 Crochet has had such an enormous positive impact on my own life in uncountable ways and I know it can help others too.

-My main life goal is to be the best me I can be, and this site is my opportunity to try and help you do the same.
-I want to live a sustainably happy life where my internal beliefs match my external behaviour.
-This is what the hipsters mean when they go on about ‘authenticity’, and it takes self-awareness, honesty and plain old hard work!
+I want to live a sustainably fulfilled life where my internal beliefs match my external behaviour.
+This for me is the real meaning of ‘authenticity’ and it takes self-awareness, honesty and plain old hard work!

-Though my blogs center around crochet and craft, I see every article I write it as an opportunity to share lessons learned, missteps, successes, clever people’s stories and quick fixes.
-I want to ask questions, learn new things and encourage you, (YES, YOU!) to think about how you can improve your own life too (in crochet or other areas!).
-Because you can.
+Though my blogs and tutorials centre around crochet, I see every article I write it as an opportunity to share lessons learned, missteps, successes, clever people’s stories and quick fixes.

-Dora Does is still a work in progress (and I’m open to suggestions) and I am looking forward to the journey it will take us on!
+Dora Does is still a work in progress (and I’m open to suggestions) and I am looking forward to the journey it will take us on.

 Here’s the disclaimer for clarity… Anything you read here should be taken as my opinion only (apart from the opinions of others which I may or may not agree with!).
-As Baz Luhrmann put it

 “my advice has no basis more reliable than my own meandering experience…”